 Cape Town is a Mecca for African art sourced both locally and from around the rest of Africa.
-It is important to bear in mind that in addition to African “curios”, our shopping is much like the shopping you would find in the rest of the world.
-There is a definite combination of 1st and 3rd world in Cape Town.
-Imported clothing incur an import tariff – as such it is likely that you will find “branded” products at a cheaper price in your own country.
-However – if you enjoy African arts and crafts – you will have lots of fun in our city as there is an endless supply.
-Cape Town is also a great hub of creative people – many have chosen to relocate to our city.
-So simply by walking the city you will find creativity at every corner and in every alley way.
+It is important to bear in mind that in addition to African “curios” and locally designed items, our shopping is much like the shopping you would find in the rest of the world.
+Imported clothing incurs a high import tariff and for this reason you are likely to find “branded” items cheaper in your own country.
+However, if you enjoy African arts and crafts, you will have lots of fun in our city as there is an endless supply.
+Cape Town is also a great hub for creative people, many of whom have chosen to relocate to our city.
+So simply by walking the city you will find creativity on every corner.
 Give yourself time to explore!

-2. Bo Kaap area (just off Buitengracht rd in the city) – the Cape Malay quarter.
+2. Bo Kaap area (just off Buitengracht Street in the city) – the Cape Malay quarter.

 3.2 Church Street